 If you’d like, you can try to top it with a vegan cheese alternative or you could sprinkle some nutritional yeast overtop instead.
 The nutritional yeast won’t melt like the parmesan, but it will still add that cheesy flavour!

-- Crispy Baked Tofu With Maple Miso Sauce
+- Baked Spaghetti Squash With Tomato Sauce

 Did you give this Vegetarian Spaghetti Squash Casserole a try?
 Let me know by leaving a comment and recipe rating below!